-Finally, operating costs of the partner country's implementing structure14 may be eligible on conditions stipulated in the PE Guide.
+Finally, operating costs of the partner country's implementing structure15 may be eligible on conditions stipulated in the PE Guide.
 The difference between these operating costs and direct labour is that the latter concern operational activities of the action while the former cover the administrative costs of managing the programme estimate.
-For administrative costs the partner country's own procedures may be used.

 Within an imprest component of a programme estimate, the payments under contracts (procurement, grants) and for regular operating costs and direct labour included within this imprest component will be carried out by the partner country or the body designated by it.
 Hence, the delegation in this case will be full.
 By consequence, the programme estimate must indicate which contracts will be covered by the imprest component.
-Procurement and grant award procedures above the threshold set in the PE Guide will be subject to ex-ante controls by the Commission.
+Procurement award procedures above the threshold set in the PE Guide and grant award procedures will be subject to ex-ante controls by the Commission.

 On this basis, the partner country will proceed with the implementation of the programme estimate: it will be responsible for conducting the procurement and grant award procedures and for making the payments under the imprest component.
-The funds necessary for the payments will be replenished regularly once the supporting documents have been checked, amounting to a regular ex-post control of all action undertaken by the partner country under the imprest component.
-The programme estimate is thus the main document by which the Commission can verify the progress of the project carried out by the partner country under the financing agreement.
+The funds necessary for the payments will be provided by way of pre-financing.
+The partner country has to provide implementation and financial reports as well as expenditure verification reports - by default - on an annual basis.
+The programme estimate is thus the main document by which the Commission can verify the progress of the project carried out by the partner country under the terms of the financing agreement.